Cost of a mortgage: Mortgage fees and charges explained

 Who is it paid to?
 Your lender.

 When is it paid?
-Once you’ve accepted a mortgage offer (it may be added to your mortgage balance).
+Once you’ve accepted a mortgage offer; it may be added to the mortgage balance, though some offer the option to pay it upfront.

 Telegraphic transfer fee